ajnelson/dfxmlfs/README.md

 ## State of the code

-* Mounting works.
+* Mounting *does* work.
-* Walking the directory tree works.
+* Walking the directory tree *does* work.
-* Extracting file contents doesn't work.
+* Extracting file contents *doesn't* work, but will.
+* Writing anywhere in the file system *will never* work.
+This is meant to be a read-only file system.